projectionist/projectionist.github.io/index.md

 adjusted to the projected space, as defined by the artist.

 Discovery of pleasing Projections comes by design, direction, trial and error.
-The tools are design to enable rapid feedback.
+The tools are designed to enable rapid feedback.

-The <a href="/projections">projections</a> page show some example applications of video and CG.
+The <a href="/projections">projections</a> page show some example applications using video and CG.
-While this page shows video renderings, the output is intended to be projected as it is generated in realtime.
+While this page shows video renderings, the output is intended to be projected in realtime.
-This allows for the output to be manipulated in realtime, automatically or by user controls via, for example, an iPhone application.
+This allows for the output to be adjusted to be more sympathetic to the space automatically or by the projectionist using a mobile app.

 ## Technology